VirtusLab-Open-Source/strapi-plugin-navigation/README.md

 **We recommend always using the latest version of Strapi to start your new projects**.

 ## 🔧 Configuration

+### In `v2.0.3` and newer

+Version `2.0.3` introduces the intuitive **Settings** page which you can easily access via `Strapi Settings -> Section: Navigation Plugin -> Configuration`.
+On the dedicated page, you will be able to set up all crucial properties which drive the plugin and customize each individual collection for which **Navigation plugin** should be enabled.

+> *Note*
+> The default configuration for your plugin is fetched from `config/plugins.js` or, if the file is not there, directly from the plugin itself.
+If you would like to customize the default state to which you might revert, please follow the next section.

+### In `v2.0.2` and older + default configuration state for `v2.0.3` and newer

-Config for this plugin is stored as a part of `config/plugins.js` or `config/<env>/plugins.js` file.
-You can use following snippet to make sure that the config structure is correct.
+Config for this plugin is stored as a part of the `config/plugins.js` or `config/<env>/plugins.js` file.
+You can use the following snippet to make sure that the config structure is correct.
 If you've got already configurations for other plugins stores by this way, you can use the `navigation` along with them.

+> *Note v2.0.3 and newer only*
+> Changing this file will not automatically change plugin configuration.
+To synchronize plugin's config with plugins.js file, it is necessary to restore configuration through the settings page

 ```js
     module.exports = ({ env }) => ({